polterguy/phosphorusfive-dox/README.md

-# Phosphorus Five, the beginner's guide
+# Phosphorus Five, the guide

 Welcome to the book about Phosphorus Five.
 Phosphorus Five, also referred to as P5 in this guide, is a lot of different things.
 It is a simple design pattern, it is an Ajax library, it is a programming language, and it is a framework.
 Some would also argue that it is a web operating system.
 What you choose to refer to it as, is really quite irrelevant.
 The point is that it solves your problems, particularly the ones you’re having, as you try to create rich and interactive web apps.
 P5 is explicitly created to ease your burden when you wish to create rich interactive, single page web apps.
 This book aims at being your _“one stop guide”_, as you start out with P5.
 A beginner’s introduction.
 Starting out at the _“for dummies level”_, and hopefully moving you on to the expert’s level.